avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 - - add the datetime in the same format
 - - update the `latest` key
 - - update the `neoLatestVersion` variable
+- copy over changelog updates from the css-library into the design portal file `neo-design-portal/src/docs/whats-new/css-changes.mdx`
+- - be sure to use the same styling as currently exists in this file
+- - NOTE: we _will_ be adding scripts to take care of most (hopefully all :crossed_fingers:)
 - open a PR into `develop`, merge, then open a PR into `main` and merge
+- - *IMPORTANT NOTE:* do _not_ skip this step, it is imperitive that we update the Design Portal with the latest changes _at the same time_ as we update the css-library